 Why is that important?
 Artists make culture, culture shapes people, and people create the future.
 I care about the future.

-From my own 30+ years (post-education) in the arts, there are a few things I strongly believe:
+From my own 30+ years, post-education, working professionally in the arts, there are a few things I strongly believe:

 - Artists need time to grow into creative maturity and cultural influence.

 - Artists won’t get that time if they are having to work for free*, squeeze their creative work around demanding full-time day jobs, redirect their work entirely toward commercial uses, etc., over long periods of time in order to pay their bills.